confidential-containers-demo/scripts/guest-owner-proxy/README.md

-# SEV Guest Owner Proxy / Key Broker Service Prototype
+# CSV Guest Owner Proxy / Key Broker Service Prototype

-Verifying the launch of an SEV VM, and conditionally provisioning a secret is a high-touch operation.
+Verifying the launch of an CSV VM, and conditionally provisioning a secret is a high-touch operation.
 This tool is designed to run in a trusted environment and provide verification and secret injection services.

-This prototype currently serves AMD SEV(-ES) only.
+This prototype currently serves HYGON CSV(-ES) only.

 The GOP should be configured with a dictionary of secrets that it can serve, and a list of keysets that group these keys and specify the requirements for their release.
 Each keyset has a list of approved firmware digests.
 The keys will only be released if the provided measurement checks out for one of the firmware digests.